Clinical Associate Professor

 Appellate Advocacy and Procedure

 Adam's research interests include federal sentencing and the United States Sentencing Guidelines.
 In particular, Adam's focus revolves around the use of prior convictions to enhance an individual's sentence.
-He also has researched methods of early release, including the mechanisms created in 2009 Wisconsin Act 28, the 2009-2011 biannual state budget.
+He also has researched methods of early release, including the 2014 expansion of the qualifications for federal clemency and the mechanisms created in 2009 Wisconsin Act 28, the 2009-2011 biannual state budget.

-As a University of Wisconsin Law School student, Adam worked as a student attorney in the Oxford Federal Project and as a Project Assistant for the Legal Assistance to Institutionalized Persons (LAIP) program.
-Adam also acted as a judicial intern for the Dane County Circuit Court and clerked for private practice firms engaged in criminal and civil litigation.
+Previously, Adam worked as a Project Assistant in the Oxford Federal Project and the Legal Assistance to Institutionalized Persons (LAIP) program.
+Adam also interned for the Dane County Circuit Court and clerked for private practice firms engaged in criminal and civil litigation.